 We’re flying into Puerto Iguazu to spend one day on the Argentine side, and then spend two days on the Brazilian side.
 Based on past experience at Aeroparque Jorge Newberry we’re anticipating long lines and chaos, so we get there almost three hours early to find the airport largely empty.
 We check our bags, then have a leisurely breakfast of avocado toast with an egg, and coffee.

-At the Other Airport
+At the airport At the Other Airport

 We are across the river from Brazil, and this feels completely different than the rest of Argentina.
 The jungle is out there.
 Cash is king, but we fail in our efforts to find a Western Union office; three are listed on Google Maps, but none are there.
 Helpful shop owners keep directing us to the next street over, and over.
 We finally find a Cambio, and try to change perfectly good $100.00 dollar bills, but the sullen clerk finds microscopic flaws with each one.
 Tiny tears, a bit of red ink on the bill.
 She finally glances briefly at one bill and accepts it.